zincware/ZnSocket/docs/source/index.rst

 - **Cross-language support**: Use the same data structures from Python and JavaScript
 - **Adapter pattern**: Expose existing data structures through the znsocket interface
 - **Automatic chunking**: Large messages are automatically split and reassembled for reliable transmission
+- **Copy-on-write operations**: Efficient data copying using Segments and fallback mechanisms

 .. toctree::
    :maxdepth: 2